-The Functional Analysis module in OmicsBox allows to perform both types of tests.
+The Functional Analysis module in OmicsBox allows performing both types of tests.
 The input for each type of enrichment analysis is different.
 The Fisher's Exact Test requieres a list of IDs for the test-set sequences.
-On the other hand, the GSEA requieres a ranked list of gene IDs where the first column is the sequence identifier and the second column (tab-separated) is the metric with biological meaning e.g the logFC.
+On the other hand, the GSEA requires a ranked list of gene IDs where the first column is the sequence identifier and the second column (tab-separated) is the metric with biological meaning e.g the logFC.

-Both type of lists can be generated from within OmicsBox or imported as plain text file.
+Both types of lists can be generated from within OmicsBox or imported as a plain text file.
 For a detailed tutorial on how to prepare these lists please continue reading here.